-In view of the national government's restrictions to address the COVID-19 pandemic, the Corporation is only partly operational (see further discussions in Part I of Annex C on the Plan of Operation).
+In view of the relaxation of the national government's restrictions to address the COVID-19 pandemic, the Corporation is now fully operational (see further discussions in Part I of Annex C on the Plan of Operation).

 Item 23.
 Properties of the Corporation